 according to clearly described criteria which take into account interpersonal

-In preparation for the competition, we ran a very interactive and successful National Training Day hosted by
+In preparation for the competition, we ran three National Training Day events hosted by

 students and staff were

 briefed and took part in practice interviews with feedback from

 students from 39 law schools then competed in the 3 regional competitions held at Keele University, University of Kent and University of Exeter with the top 10 law schools taking part in the finals hosted by the University of West of England.
 You can download a list of all our previous winners.